About our Sixth Form

 As well as A Level studies, all students undertake an Extended Project Qualification, equivalent to an AS, as well as a programme of lectures and cultural opportunities.
 The average class size is 16 and students are taught by experienced subject leaders.
 Our programme of sixth form mentors as well as an extensive house system provide strong pastoral support and create a community with purpose and ambition for each student.

-From January 2019, the Sixth Form will be housed in a dedicated Sixth Form facility: Godwyn House, a refurbished Victorian villa on our campus.
+The Sixth Form is housed in a dedicated Sixth Form facility: Godwyn House, a refurbished Victorian villa on our campus.
 The Sixth Form is further strengthened by our boarding programme which brings a diverse and highly motivated group of young people to the Sixth Form.

 The Sixth Form at Liverpool College is vibrant and successful.
 Our students thrive and strive in a caring collegiate atmosphere.

 The Gladstone Scholars programme provides leadership education and leadership opportunities to interested Sixth Formers.